Ruffin search warrant nets $100K worth of drugs, firearms, cash; two arrested

 According to the U.S. Drug Enforcement Administration website, the amount of fentanyl seized was enough to potentially kill 139,000 people — more than the county’s population of about 93,000, the release said.

-Reid's charges include: trafficking opium, a Level III narcotic; trafficking cocaine Level II; trafficking opium Level III; trafficking cocaine Level II; trafficking opium Level I; possession of a firearm by a convicted felon, possession with intent to manufacture, sell and deliver cocaine; and maintaining a dwelling to sell drugs.
+Reid’s charges include: trafficking opium, a Level III narcotic; two counts of trafficking cocaine, a Level II; trafficking opium, a Level III; trafficking opium, a Level I; possession of a firearm by a convicted felon, possession with intent to manufacture, sell and deliver cocaine; and maintaining a dwelling to sell drugs.
 Fentanyl and heroin are members of the drug class opiates as cited in the charges.

 Reid is being held in the Rockingham County Detention Facility in Wentworth on a $1,000,000 secured bond.